 - Not enough warming up and stretching before sports, activities, and exercises

-Chronic ankle instability is when there are residual symptoms that go on for a longer duration or most of the time after having one or more acute ankle sprains.
+Chronic instability is when there are residual symptoms that go on for a longer duration or most of the time after having one or more acute ligament sprains.
 Chronic ankle instability may negatively impact an individual’s ability to participate in physical activity and, therefore, can increase the risk of long-term problems such as early-onset post-traumatic osteoarthritis.
 (Golditz T et al. 2014)

-Signs of Chronic Ankle instability:
+Signs of chronic ankle instability:

 - Feeling of the ankle “giving way,” a sensation of having instability

-- Having recurrent ankle sprains
+- Having recurrent ligament sprains

 - Functional deficits in balance, gait, sports-related activities

-A test used to assess ankle instability clinically or Anterior Drawer test of the ankle and Single leg stance.
+A test used to assess ankle instability clinically or an Anterior Drawer test of the ankle and Single leg stance.

 A positive test is when the individual reported a sense of instability, if the opposite leg touches the test leg, increased movement of the test foot on the floor, or non-test limb touching down.